research-team/cellBot/design.md

 #Design specification for the self-replicating robots 2D

-First of all we plan to create something like 10 - 50 of components
+First of all we plan to create something like 10 - 50 of components of two types:

+- engines with water propeller
+- batteries

+Both engines and batteries will be placed in water proof and floating plastic containers.

 ![Self replicating robots principal scheme](self_replicating.png)